The pandemic grinds on. The election is approaching. Wildfires are blazing. And now Ruth Bader Ginsburg has died.

 Religious faiths tell us the same thing, that giving enriches the giver.

-I also recognize that my own modest efforts come from a place of privilege and pale in comparison to those of many other volunteers, not to mention those who’ve been battling the pandemic and saving lives in other ways.
+My own modest efforts come from a place of privilege and pale in comparison to those of many other volunteers, not to mention those who’ve been battling the pandemic and saving lives in other ways.
 While West Coast fire fighters have fighting huge blazes, I have been safe at home, with my wife, free to volunteer.
 Others face stresses far bigger than mine.

 They may find, as I have, that helping others during stress-filled times is a good way to renew their own equilibrium and strength.
 Based on what we’ve seen so far this year, we’re all going to need it.